-- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - child-care arrangements before or after school would have to be changed; - transport arrangements would have to be changed; - there is a medical condition such as asthma that doesn't require specialised treatment; - the child has a particular interest or ability in a subject or activity.
+- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - child-care arrangements before or after school would have to be changed: - transport arrangements would have to be changed; - there is a medical condition such as asthma that doesn't require specialised treatment; - the child has a particular interest or ability in a subject or activity.

-Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for the LA will not prioritise an application as demonstrating exceptional need.
-The LA may seek its own advice to establish whether this school is the only school that could meet a child's needs.
+Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for us to rank the application using the school's oversubscription criteria.
+This should provide a reasoned and unequivocal opinion establishing why the child would suffer a significant detriment by not being admitted to this school.
+Evidence should be from a GP, consultant or other health care worker or social care officer working with the child.
+Without satisfactory supporting evidence, we will not prioritise an application as demonstrating exceptional need.
+We may seek our own advice to establish whether we are the only school that could meet a child's needs.